ephemeraHQ/xmtp-inbox-web/README.md

 ## Functionality

+### Network environment

+By default, the app code in this repo is set to send and receive messages using the XMTP `dev` network environment.
+Use the `NEXT_PUBLIC_XMTP_ENVIRONMENT` variable to change the network the app uses.
+Other available network environments include `production` and `local`.

+XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)).
+The `production` network is configured to store messages indefinitely.

+XMTP Labs hosts deployments of the XMTP Inbox chat app for you to try out:

+- https://dev.xmtp.chat/ on the `dev` network
+- https://xmtp.chat/ on the `production` network

 ### Wallet connections

 The app uses [`Web3Modal`](https://github.com/Web3Modal/web3modal) to inject a Metamask, Coinbase Wallet, or WalletConnect provider through [`ethers`](https://docs.ethers.io/v5/).
 Methods for connecting and disconnecting are included in `WalletProvider` alongside the provider, signer, wallet address, and ENS utilities.